 The Dockerfile specification provides two ways to copy files from the source system into an image: the COPY and ADD directives.

-In this article, we’ll look at the difference between them and when it makes sense to use each one.
+Here we will look at the difference between them and when it makes sense to use each one of them.

-Sometimes you see COPY or ADD being used in a Dockerfile, but 99% of the time you should be using COPY.
-Here’s why?
+Sometimes you see COPY or ADD being used in a Dockerfile, but you should be using COPY 99% of the time.
+Here’s why.

-COPY and ADD are both Dockerfile instructions that serve similar purposes.
+COPY and ADD are both Dockerfile instructions that serve a similar purpose.
 They let you copy files from a specific location into a Docker image.

-COPY takes in a src and destination.
+COPY takes in a source and destination.
 It only lets you copy in a local or directory from your host (the machine-building the Docker image) into the Docker image itself.

 COPY <src> <dest>